Skip to content

 How to define links in a multi line card setup?

 When a node uses multiple line cards users should pay special attention to the way links are defined in the topology file.
-As explained in the interface mapping section, SR OS nodes use ethX notation for their interfaces, where X denotes a port number on a line card/MDA.
+As explained in the interface naming section, SR OS nodes use ethX notation for their interfaces, where X denotes a port number on a line card/MDA.

 Things get a little more tricky when multiple line cards are provided.
 First, every line card must be defined with a max_nics property that serves a simple purpose - identify how many ports at maximum this line card can bear.
 In the example above both line cards are equipped with the same IOM/MDA and can bear 6 ports at max.
 Thus, max_nics is set to 6.